Bring Me to Life: Chart performance

 "Bring Me to Life" peaked within the top 10 of more than 15 countries, and within the top 20 of several other countries, making it the band's most successful single to date.
-It was certified triple-platinum in 2019 for selling more than three million copies in the United States.
+It was certified eleven-times platinum in 2026 for selling more than eleven million copies in the United States.
 It topped the Billboard Modern Rock Tracks and Pop 100 charts and peaked at number five on the Billboard Hot 100.
 It also peaked at number four on the Adult Top 40 chart.
 The song initially peaked within the Christian rock charts as well, because its lyrics were interpreted as a call for new life in Jesus Christ by several listeners.
 "Bring Me to Life" charted at number 73 on Billboards Best of the 2000s Rock Songs Chart, the only song by a female-led band on that chart.
 The song topped the charts of Australia, Belgium, Italy and the United Kingdom.
 It peaked within the top 5 of Austria, Canada, France, Ireland, Germany, New Zealand, Norway, Netherlands, and Sweden.
 On the ARIA Singles Chart, "Bring Me to Life" peaked at number one where it stayed for six weeks.

 "Bring Me to Life" charted within the top 20 of every other country of its release.

 In the United Kingdom, the song spent four weeks at the top of the UK Singles Chart, which in turn helped Fallen peak at the top of the UK Albums Chart.
 The song also topped the Eurochart Hot 100 ranking.
 On June 4, 2011, the song returned to the top of the UK Rock & Metal Singles Chart, eight years after its original release, remaining at number one for two weeks, on June 11, 2011, to June 25, 2011.
 It fell to number two, remaining there for three weeks, and on July 17, 2011, "Bring Me to Life" returned to number one again and remained there for three weeks.
 The song remained within the top 10 into October 2011.
 As of June 2018, the song has sold more than 745,000 copies in the United Kingdom.